| CAMELot sample session

 value for a x-z plane etc) is specified by the user via a

 dialog box with scale widgets.
+In the orthographic case,

 x-y planes are displayed as above, x-z planes are displayed